 What is the best e-mail marketing software?

 With so many options out there, it is hard not to get confused.
-I was!
-I did not know what gave me the best options for the best price.

 I am always looking for the best deal so I actually researched the pros and cons of different e-mail marketing software before coming to a conclusion.